Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Unit Testing and its Subtasks

 Similarly, the input of \texttt{CtrlP} contains two parts: control qubits \textbf{qctrl} and target qubits \textbf{qtar}.
 If \textbf{qctrl} is in an \textit{all-one state} $\left|1\ldots1\right>$, then the effect on \textbf{qtar} is \texttt{P}.
 If \textbf{qctrl} is in a state which is orthogonal to $\left|1\ldots1\right>$, then the effect is identity $I$.
 We can see that the testing of variants subroutines can be converted into the checking of \textit{identity} and \textit{equivalence}, which can be finished in unified processes.

-In fact, equivalence checking and identity checking have classical counterparts, and classical equivalence is also a common relation among classical programs.
-However, we will discuss \textit{unitarity checking}, which is quantum-specific and has no classical counterpart.
+In fact, equivalence checking and identity checking have classical counterparts, which are common relations among classical programs.
+However, \textit{unitarity checking} is quantum-specific and has no classical counterpart.
 Given a quantum subroutine \texttt{P} with IO type of transform.
 Unitarity checking is to check whether \texttt{P} represents a unitary transform.
 As we know, many typical quantum algorithms are unitary transforms, and measurement is the unique way to destroy the unitarity.
-Therefore, incorporating unitarity checking enables testers to identify unexpected measurement outcomes in the programs.
+Therefore, incorporating unitarity checking enables testers to identify unexpected measurement statements in target programs.
+A recent study discusses the concrete implementation of equivalence, identity, and unitarity checking in quantum software testing tasks~\cite{long2023equivalence}.
+This work can be integrated into the proposed testing process in this paper.

-Unfortunately, to the best of our knowledge, no research has been conducted on the implementation of relation checking in testing tasks.
-This represents an open problem that deserves further research attention.